 After dilating the fundus, your optometrist will use fundoscopy, also known as ophthalmoscopy to check the interior of the eye.
 This makes for proper evaluation of the blood vessels, optic nerve head, retina, and other important parts of the eye.
 A fundus or retinal camera can also be used to detect, document and compare changes.

 If you have diabetes, you should go for dilated fundus exam at least once every year, or sooner if you experience any symptoms or if recommended by your eye doctor.
-If you have been diagnosed with diabetes and you have not had your eyes examined yet, contact our Toronto Beach office today at email@example.com and we will be happy to book you an appointment with one of our optometrists.
+If you have been diagnosed with diabetes and you have not had your eyes examined yet, contact one of our offices today and we will be happy to book you an appointment with one of our optometrists.